Mec-iS/bmpp-paper/README.md

 **Status**: 📝 Draft Paper | 🚧 Implementation in Progress

-This is the draft paper to introduce **Blindly Meaningful Protocol (BMPP)** as a reliable interoperability protocol for systems based on/involving operability of Natural Language machines like LLMs/GPTs.
+This is the draft paper to introduce **Blindly Meaningful Prompting Protocol (BMPP)** as a reliable interoperability protocol for systems based on/involving operability of Natural Language machines like LLMs/GPTs.

 Some preliminary work about features engineering for structured generation using different LLMs has been done at [this repository](https://github.com/Mec-iS/w3c-agents-features).